neo-mashiro/sketchpad/README.md

 # sketchpad (Windows 10)

-A simple canvas for testing out various topics and rendering techniques in computer graphics using the OpenGL Rendering Pipeline.
-This framework was built to quickly test some low-level graphics topics and to learn how they work in OpenGL.
+A simple canvas for testing out various topics and rendering techniques in computer graphics using the OpenGL rendering pipeline.
+This framework was built to quickly test some low-level graphics features and to learn how they work in OpenGL.
+Future versions may consider using the [SPIR-V](https://www.khronos.org/spir/) open source ecosystem to support Vulkan or OpenCL.

 ## Dependencies